-Assistant Professor, University of Washington, Seattle Young Investigator Award, Prostate Cancer Foundation Career Development Award, Pacific Northwest Prostate Cancer SPORE, NCI/NIH Idea Development Award (New Investigator), Department of Defense' OUTSTANDING CAREER PROSPECTS www.sls.cuhk.edu.hk
+Assistant Professor, University of Washington, Seattle Young Investigator Award, Prostate Cancer Foundation Career Development Award, Pacific Northwest Prostate Cancer SPORE, NCI/NIH Idea Development Award (New Investigator).
+Department of Defense'

 I am glad that some 10 years ago I put CUHK Food and Nutritional Sciences programme as my first priority in my JUPAS form.
 Not mentioning its multi-disciplinary curriculum (including food science and technology, nutrition, biochemistry, biology etc) provided me with solid scientific knowledge, the programme also trained me with a variety of soft skills particularly critical thinking, which are still very useful in my everyday work.
 In addition, the programme offered a lot of great laboratory research opportunities, especially food technology and product development as well as final year project, which helped me to learn effectively in a practical and fun way!